rchikhi/benchmphf/README.md

 Notes
 -----

+- The program also provides an estimation of the space used by the structure itself, via measuring the process memory usage, so it will be extremely inaccurate for small values of n  (less than tens of millions).
+Do not use this value in your experiments.

 - The code contains many #ifdef's, because it can also be used in conjunction with the GATB-core library.
  See below for compiling with GATB-core.
 It enables to test the emphf library that has been integrated inside GATB-core.